balarcode/deep-learning/README.md

 ## Citation

-This repo has no restrictions and requirements on citation unlike other repos that you might have come across on my GitHub profile.
-Also, the repo is not open for collaboration.
+Please note that the code and technical details made available are for anyone interested to learn.
+The repo is not open for collaboration.

+If you happen to use the code from this repo, please cite my user name along with link to my profile: https://github.com/balarcode.
+Thank you!